Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 Purpose

-Columns are structural supporting weight of ceilings, roofs and upper stories.
-Pilasters provide primarily decorative relief visually dividing wall planes.
+Columns are structural supports for the weight of ceilings, roofs, and upper stories.
+Pilasters provide primarily decorative relief, visually dividing wall planes.

 Projection

-Columns are freestanding elements while pilasters integrally bond to walls demarcating transitions and boundaries.
+Columns are freestanding elements, while pilasters are integrally bonded to walls, demarcating transitions and boundaries.

 Structure